Cut Shop

 cobalt burning wrong, blues thinned and blurred.

-Your jacket grips.
+Your jacket rips.
 The tank scars at the thigh.

 Your hands stay closed.
 He taught them so.